 - If prospective tenants cannot meet the income requirement, they may provide a cosigner, who will then need to meet the same requirement.

-- All undergraduate college students will be required to have a parental cosigner.
+- All full time undergraduate college students will be required to have a parental cosigner.

 - Prospective tenants must have a good rental history – no late payments, no evictions, a history of cleanliness, and no complaints of excessive noise.